midzer/beerbase/content/breweries/high-falls-brewing/honey-brown.md

 upc: 0
 ---
 From the Brewer's Website:
 The Dundee family began with Honey Brown Lager in the early 1990's during the height of the craft brewing resurgence.
-Introduced by then brewery head Jack JW" Wehle
+Introduced by then brewery head Jack \JW\" Wehle